France says neighbors should do more about people smugglers | DW | 25.11.2021

 This group of more than 40 migrants with children left the French coast on an inflatable dinghy on Wednesday

-French Interior Minister Gerald Darmanin said on Thursday that the United Kingdom, Belgium and Germany needed to help France tackle human trafficking.
-He said this in the wake of the capsizing of a migrant boat in the English Channel that killed 27 people.
+French Interior Minister Gerald Darmanin said Thursday that the United Kingdom, Belgium and Germany needed to help France tackle human trafficking.
+His comments came in the wake of the capsizing of a migrant boat in the English Channel that killed 27 people.

-Four suspected smugglers were arrested soon after the boat capsized, and a fifth suspect was arrested during the night of the wreck.
-The fifth suspect's car was registered in Germany and it is thought that he had also bought inflatable Zodiac boats there.
+Four suspected smugglers were arrested soon after the boat capsized on Wednesday, and a fifth suspect was arrested during the night.
+The fifth suspect's car was registered in Germany, and it's thought he had also bought inflatable Zodiac boats there.

 Darmanin told RTL Radio that the two survivors of the wreck were from Iraq and Somalia.
 As of Wednesday, they were suffering from severe hypothermia.

-Darmanin noted that 7,800 people had been saved from drowning in the Channel since January 1.
-He added that there are currently five times fewer migrants in Calais compared with around 15 years ago.
+Darmanin said 7,800 people had been saved from drowning in the English Channel since January 1.
+He added that there are currently five times fewer migrants in the northern French city of Calais compared with around 15 years ago.

-"These migrants are coming from elsewhere," Darmanin said, referring to Belgium, the Netherlands and Germany.
-Darmanin added that migrants trying to cross the Channel were often attracted by the United Kingdom's labor market, also saying there was "clearly bad management of migration in Britain."
+"These migrants are coming from elsewhere," Darmanin said, referring to neighboring Belgium, the Netherlands and Germany.
+Darmanin added that migrants trying to cross the Channel were often attracted by the UK's labor market, also saying there was "clearly bad management of migration in Britain."

-"We can't be the only ones combating human traffickers", the interior minister said.
+"We can't be the only ones combating human traffickers", he said.
 "Britain and France need to work together."

-Darmanin will also speak with the British Home Secretary Priti Patel later on Thursday.
+Darmanin is due to speak with British Home Secretary Priti Patel later on Thursday.

-The most deadly such incident ever in the world's busiest waterway represents a new challenge to cooperation between France and Britain after Brexit, amid a fractious dispute over fishing rights in particular.
+The deadliest migration tragedy to date in the world's busiest waterway represents a new challenge to cooperation between France and Britain after Brexit, amid a fractious dispute over fishing rights in particular.

 British Prime Minister Boris Johnson spoke to French President Emmanuel Macron on the phone following the incident.
 They agreed on the "urgency of stepping up joint efforts to prevent these deadly crossings."

-Britain's Immigration Minister, Kevin Foster, on Thursday repeated a suggestion made by Johnson late on Wednesday, saying Britain would renew its offer to send police and border forces to France to carry out joint patrols along the Channel coast.
-Previously France had rebuffed the proposal.
+British Immigration Minister Kevin Foster on Thursday repeated a suggestion made by Johnson, saying Britain would renew its offer to send police and border forces to France to carry out joint patrols along the Channel coast.
+France had previously rebuffed the proposal.

 "We don't just see this as an issue that France needs to deal with, but one that we want to work together with France and our wider European partners... to break the business model of these gangs," Foster told the BBC.